CheesecakeTV/SwiftGUI-Docs/01 Basic tutorials/04 Elements overview.md

 Tipp: Preview every element by calling `sg.Examples.preview_all_elements()`.

 This tutorial gives you a brief overview over all the available SwiftGUI-elements.
+Just read over it quickly so you have an idea of what's possible.

 Most of these elements can do much more than I show in this tutorial, so it pays off to read the corresponding element-tutorials.